GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 ### Google Cloud Platform

 Gluu Server installation in GCP is pretty straight forward.
-We need to check couple of points for this installation:
+We need to check a couple of points for this installation:

- - Deployer must have to select supported operating system and required resources.
+ - Deployer must select supported operating system and required resources.
  - Enable 'HTTPS' from 'Firewall'
- - Do not enter any IP during installation of Gluu Server, setup script will automatically gather appropriate IP information.
+ - Do not enter any IP during the installation of Gluu Server, the setup script will automatically gather appropriate IP information.
- - When accessing newly installed Gluu server from browser, update your DNS or hosts file accordingly.
+ - When accessing the newly installed Gluu server from a browser, update the DNS or hosts file accordingly.

- A video tutorial is also available in [Gluu channel](https://www.youtube.com/watch?v=0RskrQG8km8)
+ A video tutorial is also available in the [Gluu channel](https://www.youtube.com/watch?v=0RskrQG8km8)

 ### Microsoft Azure

 Accessing the Gluu Server on Azure can be a little tricky because of the Public/Private IP.
-Azure assigns a new Public/Private IP addresses each time the server is started.
+Azure assigns new Public/Private IP addresses each time the server is started.

-Follow these steps to setup the VM on Azure:
+Follow these steps to set up the VM on Azure:

 1. Log into Windows Azure Administrative Panel

-2. Click on `Virtual Machines` tab, and click `Create a Virtual Machine` link
+2. Navigate to `Virtual Machines` > `Create a Virtual Machine`

 3. From the menu, choose `Compute` > `Virtual Machine` > `From Gallery` branch.